 Historically, the Compensation Committee generally has targeted approximately the median base salary level (50th percentile) of the survey data for base salaries of executives.
-Adjustments to the median base salary level may be made based on comparisons to the survey data and evaluation of other factors.
-These factors include the value each individual brings to the Company through experience, education and training, the specific needs of the Company, and the individual's past and expected future contributions to the Company's success.
-The average adjustment to such salary level for named executive officers for 2007 was an increase equal to 4.6% of base salary, with the largest increase equal to 4.7% of base salary.
+Adjustments to the median base salary level may be made based on comparisons to the survey data and evaluation of other factors, such as executive tenure, experience, skill and performance relative to expectations for average performance for the comparable executives, which are not reflected in the survey data.
+These factors reflect the value each individual brings to the Company through experience, education and training, the specific needs of the Company, and the individual's past and expected future contributions to the Company's success.
+The average adjustment to such salary level for named executive officers for 2009 was an increase equal to 2.8% of base salary, with the largest increase equal to 5.0% of base salary.
+These adjustments were effective January 1, 2009.